“Do I understand the risk of using CGM readings for insulin dosing — and is that risk the same for all CGMs?”

 The deeper point is not about a single device or brand.
 It is about the structural problem of hidden asymmetry of risk when data are opaque – a problem that can, in principle, apply anywhere in the CGM and AID ecosystem.

-Asymmetric risk: when rare errors meet fat tails
+Asymmetric risk: when CGM rare errors meet fat tails

 Even high-performing iCGM systems are not perfect.
-Many have around 1–2% of readings outside the 40/40 error limits, and sometimes more under stress conditions.
+All have at least 0.2% of readings outside the 40/40 error limits, with this percentage increasing substantially when the glucose rate of change is fast.
 That is not a criticism; it is a reflection of engineering limits and human physiology.

 For most days, most people, those occasional outliers are just background noise.
 But insulin is not a neutral intervention: